hmontazeri/mushak/README.md

 # Mushak

-**Zero-Config, Zero-Downtime deployments to your Ubuntu server**
+**Zero-Config, Zero-Downtime deployments to your Linux server**

-Mushak is a CLI tool that brings PaaS-like deployment experience to your own VPS.
+Mushak is a CLI tool that brings PaaS-like deployment experience to your own Linux VPS.
 Deploy your Docker-based applications with a simple `git push`, complete with automatic builds, health checks, and zero-downtime switching.

 ## Features